 |Years Coached||Record||Win %||Playoff record||Playoff win %|

-Lunda Wells is a football coach in the National Football League (NFL) working as the tight ends coach for the New York Giants.
-He held this position since 2018.
+Lunda Wells is a football coach in the National Football League (NFL) and has been the tight ends coach for the New York Giants since 2018.
 Before moving into this role on the Giants he held three other positions with the team.
 His previous position was as the team's assistant offensive line coach for five seasons.
 He began his stint with the Giants in 2012 as the offensive assistant coach.

 Table of Contents